srgmatveev/kud/README.md

 # kud
-get stable kernel archive from kernel.org
+Get the last stable kernel archive from kernel.org